-NOTE: This broth takes a full day or at least overnight to make.
+Tonkotsu means "pork bone-broth" in Japanese.
+This tonkotsu ramen broth recipe takes a full day or at least overnight to make.
 Plan accordingly.
-Unused broth can be stored in an airtight container in the refrigerator for up to three days or frozen for up to three months.
+Unused broth can be stored in an airtight container in the refrigerator, and will keep for up to three days or, if frozen, for up to three months.
 This recipe is for the broth only.
 For a full meal, you will also need ramen-style noodles and toppings of your choice.
 Pictured toppings include preserved bamboo shoot, sliced braised pork belly, soft boiled marinated eggs, sliced scallions, raw enoki mushrooms, and blanched baby bok choy leaves.

-- 3 pounds pig trotters, split lengthwise or cut crosswise into 1-inch disks (as your butcher to do this for you)
+- 3 pounds pig trotters, split lengthwise or cut crosswise into 1-inch disks (ask your butcher to do this for you)

 - 2 pounds chicken backs and carcasses, skin and excess fat removed